emilianoangieri/AWS-Documentation/AWS-Architecture_public_private_subnets/README.md

 It is a virtual network on which all the AWS resources (like ELB, EC2, DB,..) are created (more details available on AWS documentation here https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Introduction.html).
 2. Security Group.
 The security group acts as a virtual firewall that allow the control inbound and outbound traffic (more details available on AWS documentation here https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_SecurityGroups.html).
+2. Public and Private subnets.
+A subnet is a range of IP addresses into a VPC (more details available on AWS documentation here https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Introduction.html#what-is-vpc-subnet).

+As shown above all the internet traffic will reach our servers created on Public Subnets, hosted on our VPC passing thorugh a firewall named Security Group.
+The communication between Public and Private subnet is allowed via another firewall (Security Group) placed above the Private Subnet.

+Following this schema, if you wuold like to create a LAMP application, a frontend like apache,nginx could be placed on Public Subnets, instead an Application server (like Wordpress, Drupal, Magento,..) and a backend (like a MySQL database, RDS) could be placed on Private Subnets.

+* The Public Subnet are internet facing and could be proteced via Security Group
+* The Private Subnet are not reachable via internet in any way

+In the next section I will show you how create in details an AWS architecture with public/private subnets.

+#### Architecture details

+In the following image are represented all the AWS resources